 (UPDATE 2: Dean Miller responded with a second open letter: “Just this weekend, we learned of a tool that replicates YBB+’s efforts without violating Yale’s appropriate use policy, and that leapfrogs over the hardest questions before us.
 What we now see is that we need to review our policies and practices”.)

-(UPDATE 3: The New York Times covered the story.)
+(UPDATE 3: The New York Times and The Washington Post covered the story)

 (UPDATE 4: President Salovey launched a Task Force on Data Access just seven days after I wrote this piece.
 I’m proud of Yale for moving so quickly on this.)